-Artist: Wu Li (Chinese, 16321718)
+Artist: Wu Li (Chinese, 1632–1718)

-Dimensions: Image: 14 5/16 x 106 5/16 in.
-(36.4 x 270 cm)
+Dimensions: Image: 14 5/16 x 105 3/4 in.
+(36.4 x 268.6 cm)

 Credit Line: Ex coll.: C. C. Wang Family, Purchase, Douglas Dillon Gift, 1977

 In his inscription, Wu Li records that he painted this handscroll one clear morning after a rainfall, sitting alone in his studio thinking of an absent friend.
 There is a dreamlike quality about the painting: birds, trees, bamboo, mist, and even rocks dance joyously around the hermit-scholar, who sits quietly reading in his idyllic domain.
-Although he was an ardent admirer of Huang Gongwang (12691354), Wu transformed the Yuan painter's "hemp-fiber" texture strokes into a distinctly personal style: cool pale ink textures in intricate contrasting patterns, silhouetted and suspended in space, have been applied with both an athlete's vigor and a poet's gentle cadence.
+Although he was an ardent admirer of Huang Gongwang (1269–1354), Wu transformed the Yuan painter's "hemp-fiber" texture strokes into a distinctly personal style: cool pale ink textures in intricate contrasting patterns, silhouetted and suspended in space, have been applied with both an athlete's vigor and a poet's gentle cadence.